Skip to main content

 Before you begin, ensure you have:

-• An active VSAY Terminal account
+• An active WebXTerm account

 • At least one server/machine you want to connect to